josemazo/bmo/README.md

 * [Docker](https://www.docker.com/)
 * [nsenter](https://github.com/jpetazzo/nsenter) and the `docker-enter` utility

-`BMO` is based on `Docker`, and the last one can be installed only on `Linux/x64`, so, `BMO` is restricted to the same platforms.
-This guide only covers the complete `BMO`installation on `Ubuntu 14.04 (Trusty Tahr)`, but excpet for the `Docker` installation step, you can use this guide with any Linux distribution.
+`BMO` is based on `Docker`, and the last one can only be installed on `Linux/x64`, so, `BMO` is restricted to the same platforms.
+This guide only covers the complete `BMO`installation on `Ubuntu 12.04 (Precise Pangolin)` and `Ubuntu 14.04 (Trusty Tahr)`, (instructions extracted from the [`Docker` installation page](https://docs.docker.com/installation/)), but excpet for the `Docker` installation step, you can use this guide with any Linux distribution.
 So, let's start!
 But before, you need to download `BMO`.
-For that open a terminal and execute these commands:
+For that, open a terminal and execute these commands:
 ```
 $ wget https://github.com/josemazo/bmo/releases/download/v0.1.1/bmo-v0.1.1.tar.gz
 $ tar -zxvf bmo-v0.1.tar.gz